burrsutter/docker_tutorial/readme.md

     > Note: the container stops as soon as it finishes the /bin/echo command

-14. On Windows, with boot2docker 1.3.x, the Users directory is shared as `/c/Users`
+14. On Windows, with docker-machine, the Users directory is shared as `/c/Users`

     `ls /c/Users`

     ![Alt text](/screenshots/ls_users.png?raw=true "ls /c/Users")

     This shared folder will allow you to add and edit files using your traditional Windows tools instead of having to learn vi or nano.

     Using your File Explorer, create a `demo` sub-directory to your home directory and then use a `ls -l` to see it via the boot2docker-vm (in this example `Burr` is the username):

-    `ls -l /c/Users/Burr/demo`
+    `ls -l /c/Users/<your_username>/demo`

     ![Alt text](/screenshots/ls_l_c_users_Burr_demo.png?raw=true "ls -l /c/Users/Burr/demo")